-Your interview preparations have been successful and now you are receiving job offers from some hiring companies.
+Your interview preparations have been successful and now you are receiving job offers from some hiring companies in medical device sales.
 During the job interviews, there may have been discussions regarding benefits, salary, and sign-on bonuses.
 Let’s discuss the key areas for you to consider.

 First, ask for the job offer in writing.
 While verbal job offers are often given first, don’t be afraid to ask for a written job offer.
 At a minimum, the written employment offer should include: